June 4th 2018

 Retinol & retinoids decoded: the skin experts' guide

-Dermatologist-approved, retinol and retinoids (vitamin A) are among the most effective anti-ageing ingredients on the block.
-Here’s how to use them and use them well, plus our edit of the best retinol creams
+Dermatologist-approved, vitamin A is one of the most effective anti-ageing ingredients on the block.
+Here’s how to use it, and use it well, plus our edit of the best retinoid creams and serums

-When it comes to anti-ageing, retinol and retinoids are among some of skincare’s most sought-after.
+When it comes to anti-ageing, retinoids (i.e. vitamin A derivatives) are among some of skincare’s most sought-after.
 Dermatologist approved, they’re lauded for their abilities to improve fine lines, texture and tone, with their efficacy highlighted as more than just hype.
-In fact, the BBC documentay The Truth About Looking Good highlighted retinol as one of the best ingredients for slowing down the ageing process.
+In fact, the BBC documentary The Truth About Looking Good highlighted retinol (a type of retinoid) as one of the best ingredients for slowing down the ageing process.